Chicago Has A 'Heavy Heart' After Dozens Wounded In 33 Shootings Last Weekend

 "What happened this weekend did not happen in every neighborhood in Chicago but it is unacceptable to happen in any neighborhood of Chicago," he said.
 "We are a better city."

-There have been no arrests but Superintendent Johnson said police are investigating leads and think a small subset of individuals, mostly gang members playing by their own rules, are involved.
+There have been no arrests but Johnson said police are investigating leads and think a small subset of individuals, mostly gang members playing by their own rules, are involved.

 Grieving relatives and friends gathered outside hospital emergency rooms over the weekend.
 By Monday, crime scene tape had disappeared from shooting locations.